The following committees provide governance for Information Technology issues that affect the larger University of Virginia community:

 IT Advisory Committee (ITAC)

-The Information Technology Advisory Committee, along with its permanent and temporary subcommittees, provides guidance, advice, and assistance to the CIO and the CIO leadership team on matters affecting information technology operations and strategy.
+The Information Technology Advisory Committee, along with its permanent and temporary subcommittees, provides guidance, advice, and assistance to the VP-CIO and the CIO Leadership Team on matters affecting information technology operations and strategy.
 The focus of the committee is on the overall IT environment at the University.
 The work of the committee is outcome-based, collaborative, and focuses on common solutions.
-The committee takes a pro-active role in advising the CIO areas on future projects and services.
+The committee takes a pro-active role in advising the VP-CIO areas on future projects and services.
 Members of the committee are responsible for representing the interests of the school/departments as well as the University as a whole.

 IT Security Advisory Committee (SAC)